 Review the Python format string specifiers and do not allow formats that should not be input by the user.

-6.65 Unconstant constants
+6.65 Modifying constants [UJO]

 6.65.1 Applicability to language

 This vulnerability as documented in ISO/IEC TR 24772-1:2019 clause 6.65 only minimally applies to Python because Python only has a small number of constants.